 To make a mountain out of a molehill means to exaggerate or put too much focus on a minor issue and make it seem like a major one.
 People do this all the time.
 By going the other way around we have the potential to not only help ourselves but we are also creating a legacy

 Today, we’re going to flip this famous idiom on its head and show you how it’s actually a positive thing and how you can use it as a wealth principle to turn a molehill investment into a mountain of money.

-No matter how small that molehill feels, using grandma strategy can help you grow it and turn it into a mountain that makes an impact that lasts for generations.
+No matter how small that molehill feels, using Grandma’s strategy can help you grow it.
+You can turn it into a mountain that makes an impact that lasts for generations.

 The only requirement is that you cannot make a mountain out of a molehill when it comes to excuses not to get started.